oneconvergence/dkube-examples/image_cloudevents/README-ui.md

 ### Serving and Monitoring on Same Cluster

-- If the serving and monitoring cluster are the same, no other fields needs to be changed, skip to `Run the Script`
+- If the serving and monitoring cluster are the same, no other fields need to be changed, skip to `Run the Script`

 ### Serving and Monitoring on Different Clusters